 About me

 Hi there!
 I am an ecologist, evolutionary biologist, and data scientist.
 My goal is to strengthen our ecosystems by translating ecological data into insights that are meaningful for diverse audiences.
-I recently completed my PhD in Ecology and Evolutionary Biology at the University of Toronto, co-advised by Drs.
-Marc Johnson and Helene Wagner.
-I have a new job!
-More details coming soon.

 Before graduate school, I earned my B.A. in Biology with a Certificate in Integrative Genomics Sciences from Wesleyan University.
 Next, I was lucky enough to spend two years as a staff scientist at an ecological restoration firm and learn about all sorts of things— especially field work, multi-year project management, and the value of incredible coworkers.